NethServer/docs/administrator-manual/en/installation.rst

 .. [#] For example, http://unetbootin.sourceforge.net/

-On startup a menu will display different types of installation:
+On start a menu will display different types of installation:

 .. warning :: The installation will erase all existing data on hard drives!